Raiders name NFL's first female Black team president

-LAS VEGAS (KLAS) — The Raiders made history Thursday naming Sandra Douglass Morgan as team president, 8 News Now has confirmed.
+LAS VEGAS (KLAS) — The Raiders made history Thursday naming Sandra Douglass Morgan as team president.
 The former chair of the Nevada Gaming Control Board is the first Black woman to be hired as president of an NFL team.

-The move comes with the Raiders hoping to usher in a new culture and image to a front office that has been rocked by allegations of disfunction and mistreatment.
+She knows her role will be to help the Raiders usher in a new culture and image to a front office that has been rocked by allegations of disfunction and mistreatment.

-Morgan, who was to be introduced at an afternoon news conference, was appointed by Gov. Steve Sisolak in January 2019 as chair of the state Gaming Control Board.
-She was the first Black to serve as chair of the board after being appointed to the Nevada Gaming Commission in April 2018 by then Gov. Brian Sandoval.
+“I’m not here to sweep anything under the rug,” Morgan said during her introductory news conference at Allegiant Stadium.
+“I believe in the promise of the Raiders.
+I believe in the future of the Raiders.

+Morgan offered that the Raiders have a reputation for diversity.
+But the franchise that hired Tom Flores as the NFL’s first Hispanic head coach and Amy Trask as the league’s first female executive, is facing criticism, accused of operating a front office that has been rocked by turmoil.

 A New York Times story from May said more than a dozen ex-employees, some speaking on the condition of anonymity because they signed agreements that prohibited them from discussing their employment publicly, described several issues, including how people were paid and bungled tax payments over several years.